-- Jobs growth: Between 2015 and 2021, IACC saw no employment growth.
-By contrast, Wales and Great Britain saw higher growth at 1.0% and 5.2% respectively.
-The Proposed Development will create jobs in IACC and bring the areas employment growth more in line with regional and national averages by providing new labour market opportunities. - Maintaining low unemployment: The number of people claiming Jobseeker's Allowance plus those who claim Universal Credit and are required to seek work and be available for work in IACC is in line with national and regional figures, with unemployment rates in the area below regional and national figures.
-However, claimant count has been on the rise in recent months.
+- Jobs growth: Between 2015 and 2022, IACC saw employment growth of 4.3%.
+Wales saw lower growth at 1.7% and Great Britain saw higher growth of 5.2%.
+The Proposed Development will create jobs in IACC and ensure that it can maintain its strong performance relative to Wales and achieve the same level of growth as Great Britain. - Maintaining low unemployment: The number of people claiming Jobseeker's Allowance plus those who claim Universal Credit and are required to seek work and be available for work in IACC is higher than the Welsh average.
 In order to keep unemployment and the claimant count low new jobs must be created in the area.